Catheter Ablation

 • Does not require stitches

-• For many patients, long-term reduction in the number of symptomatic episodes and severity of symptoms
+• For many patients, can reduce the number of episodes and severity of symptoms over a long term

-• Typically, return to normal life and activities after the procedure
+• Typically, a return to your regular life and activities after the procedure

 • For many patients, reduced medications following a successful catheter ablation